abraham-alizor/blog/README.md

 # Blog-Website

-## A Ab-blog is a frontend web platform built on vanilla JavaScript, CSS 3 and HTML 5.
+Ab-blog is a frontend web platform built on vanilla JavaScript, CSS 3 and HTML 5.
 Fully responsive on all mobile screens.

 # Live Preview